 Pop-up bars are becoming a trend now for seemingly every major holiday, and the 2019 holiday season is bringing six unique Christmas bars to Pittsburgh.

 One of these bars is Jingle Bar, a pop-up located just east of Market Square (now in South Side Works for 2022).
-We visited this one on opening weekend and share our thoughts on if it is worth your time for a festive libation!
+We visited this one during its 2018 run and share our thoughts on if it is worth your time for a festive libation!

 Jingle Bar is A Large Christmas Bar Downtown